ehanahamed/quizfreely/README.md

     - add an "explore" tab/page instead of a weird looking searchbar in the navbar
   - docs & help menu
   - confirmation for deleting stuff
+  - transparent background for favicon and google sign in

 TODO